cjekel/tindetheus/README.rst

 ============

-The last layer of a CNN trained for facial classification can be used as a feature set which describes an individual's face.
+The last layer of a CNN trained for facial classification can be used as a feature set which describes an individual’s face.
 It just so happens that this feature set is related to facial attractiveness.

-tindetheus let's you build a database based on the profiles that you like and dislike.
+tindetheus let’s you build a database based on the profiles that you like and dislike.
 You can then train a classification model to your database.
 The model training first uses a MTCNN to detect and box the faces in your database.
 Then a facenet model is run on the faces to